Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 secure manner.
 Customers can then use Azure Machine Learning to take advantage of powerful business intelligence tools and analytics to review predictions made on the sample data.
-As an example of the kind of analysis Azure Machine Learning can facilitate, the blueprint includes a sample dataset, scripts and tools for predicting the length of a patient's stay in a hospital facility.
+As an example of the kind of experiment Azure Machine Learning can facilitate, the blueprint includes a sample dataset, scripts and tools for predicting the length of a patient's stay in a hospital facility.

-This blueprint is intended to serve as a foundation for customers to adjust to their specific requirements.
+This blueprint is intended to serve as a modular foundation for customers to adjust to their specific requirements, developing new Azure Machine learning experiments to solve both clincal and operational use case scenarios.
 It is designed to be secure and compliant when deployed; however, customers are responsible for configuring roles correctly and implementing any modifications.
 Please note the following:

--   This blueprint provides a baseline to help customers use Microsoft Azure in a HITRUST, and HIPAA format
+-   This blueprint provides a baseline to help customers use Microsoft Azure in a HITRUST, and HIPAA environment.

 -   Although the blueprint is designed to be aligned with HIPAA and HITRUST (through the Common Security Framework -- CSF), it should not be considered compliant until certified by an